rraval/zeroindexed/docs/_posts/2021-05-08-gpg-encryption-subkeys.md

 # Takeaways

 Just generate a separate PGP `mainkey` for this specific purpose.
-Give it a distinct user ID for quick identification, I used [a plus sign on Gm                    ail to mark the email address][gmail-plus].
+Give it a distinct user ID for quick identification, I used [a plus sign on Gmail to mark the email address][gmail-plus].
 Consider if this `mainkey` even needs to be published on public keyservers, I did not bother since this key is for private use and does not represent a person.

 In May 2021, trying to use subkeys would be actively harmful.
 If the subkey were published alongside your existing `mainkey`, implementations would implicitly use it to encrypt communications intended for you.
 This adds additional awkwardness to the poor UX that PGP email already suffers.